the impact of sports on academic performance

 Engaging in physical activity and sports is a great way to stay in shape and achieve an overall healthy lifestyle—not to mention the social benefits as individuals develop connections and bonds with their teammates and coaches.

-Yet, many students and parents alike wonder what other benefits playing sports offers.
+Yet, athletes and parents alike wonder if there are additional benefits of sports for students.

 In fact, many high-school student-athletes looking to continue playing sports in college or students looking to participate in college or intramural sports for the first time have likely been asked, or wondered themselves, if and how physical activity affects their academic performance.

-Let’s look at the many positive benefits and effects of exercise and sports on students’ academic performance.
+Let’s look at the impact of sports on academic performance.

 Sports in College